 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-In January of 2004, President Bush proposed an ambitious plan to return Americans to the moon by 2020 to serve as a steppingstone for future manned missions to Mars as early as 2030.
+NASA and other space agencies are working diligently to have astronauts go on missions to Mars by the 2030s.
 Traveling first to the moon allows for easier and more cost effective experimentation with launching larger and heavier spacecraft because the moon has low gravity and no atmosphere.

 Risks are always present in the three environments of planetary missions: active space, in-space and planetary surface.
 The active space environment includes launches and landing; the in-space environment includes time spent in zero gravity; and the planetary surface environment includes any potential hazards on the surface after landing.
 Since cargo is not affected by the in-space environment, it is sent at a slow rate ahead of time to provide safety for the future crew.
 These environments are discussed in greater detail in the Lesson Background section.

 The crew for future missions to Mars will consist of several people who are trained in a wide range of fields, including mechanical and electrical engineering, medicine, geo-science and bio-science.
 They will spend their time conducting experiments and helping us learn about the Mars environment.
 Most of these experiments will be planned before they leave Earth, and the materials will be sent to space ahead of them.
 The crew will also need to be resourceful; they must be able to make their own methane/oxygen propellant fuel on the surface of Mars in order to return to Earth.